josephmjoy/funstuff/Processing/15puzzle/cuts/notes.md

       simply that it was too large to print!
 There could be additonal reasons, but now a Processing-generated single tile (without letters) is accepted by Glowforge without any modifications (just specify the cut type).

+When making the composite, I tweaked a few things:
+- Albert position is (42.333, 26.429)
+- The number "25" is lowered just a bit so that it doesn't overlap with Albert's chest.